WHenderson/stores-mono/packages/stores-dynamic/README.TYPEDOC.md

 Dynamic stores store more than just a simple value, instead they store a {@link DynamicResolved} which can itself contain a value via {@link DynamicValue}, or an error via {@link DynamicError}.
-Storing values and errors separately facilities' error handling.
+Storing values and errors separately facilitates error handling.

 Any {@link Readable} containing an object with either a `value` or `error` property is considered a {@link DynamicReadable} and can safely be mixed with this library.